mlcdf/shelob/README.md

 curl -i 'https://shelob.glitch.me/mlcdf/films'
 ```

-By default, the ouput is pretty printed.
+By default, the output is pretty printed.
 If you want the raw ouput, without any formatting, simply add `?pretty=false` at the end of the request:

 ```console
 curl -i 'https://shelob.glitch.me/mlcdf/films?pretty=false'